JadeLee274/anomaly/README.md

 - Github link: https://github.com/thuml/TimesNet

-- There are many attemps to catch the temporal variaions of the data for the time series analysis (such as Anomaly Transformer).
-But before this paper, few attempts were made to catch more intrinsic variations of the data; for example, seasonality, trend, etc. This can be the matter of generalization to the real world data.
+- TimesNet is a foundation model for time series, that is, it is not only for the anomaly detection task, but also for forecasting, classification, and imputation.
+Before this paper, few attempts were made to catch more intrinsic variations of the data; for example, seasonality, trend, etc. TimesNet is a model for catching such variations, so that it can perform multiple tasks on time series.
+Although it lacks F1-score on the widely-used datasets in anomaly detection task (such as SMD, PSM, SMAP, MSL, SWaT) compared to Anomaly Transformre, it is notable that this model tries to analyze time series more intrinsically.
+(This is the reason why I put it in my repository.)

 - This architecture aims to catch such variations.
 Specifically, by applying the Fast Fourier Transform to data, one can decompose data into linear combination of periodic functions, with each period and frequency.
 By doing so, the 1D-tensor data is reshaped into 2D-tensor data, where the shape is period x frequency.